-The crisis is having major implications on the medical supplies and equipment market in North America.
-There is a rising demand for medical supplies such as N95 masks, hand sanitizer, and test kits.
+The coronavirus outbreak is having major implications on the medical supplies and equipment market in North America.
+There is a rising demand for medical supplies such as N95 masks, hand sanitizers, and test kits.
 But, the supply chain disruptions are making it difficult for companies in the logistics industry to meet the rising demand for medical supplies and equipment in North America.
 The major reason behind these supply chain disruptions is the sudden drop in imports from countries such as China and Europe.
-The recent study shows that hand sanitizer and N95 masks imports dropped by around 50% within the last month.
+A recent study shows that hand sanitizer and N95 masks imports dropped by around 50% within the last month.

 To tackle this challenge, the United States is planning to ramp up domestic production.
 The United States has sought to collaborate with other nations to source raw materials to produce these items.
 This could potentially benefit companies in the logistics industry as they will require to distribute the supplies throughout the country.

 Facing similar supply chain challenges?
 Contact us and we will help you in building a resilient supply chain for the future.